pixie-io/pixie/GOVERNANCE.md

 ### Board Membership

 All community and end-user community member positions are appointed for 12-months and are expected to rotate under the consensus and discretion of the board members.
+The project members of the governance board are decided by a vote from the maintainers every 12 months.

 To become eligible for a Community Member board position, an individual should meet some of the following criteria:
 -   Be a Project Contributor who has produced contributions that are substantial in quality and quantity.